 Gandria and Back To Lugano

 So what can you do in Gandria you wonder?
 When we arrived, everything was actually closed (or closing early) as it was a Sunday afternoon, so we recommend doing this itinerary on another day if you want to enjoy the local village more.
-But for us it was perfect as we were able to explore and take in the prettiness of this Ticino location.
+But for us it was perfect as we were able to explore and take in the prettiness of this Ticino village.
 We even spotted a local cat relaxing in peace from all the tourists.
 For those that visit on a day where things are open, consider a drink at a local place.

 For the last part of the itinerary, it’s time to follow the Sentiero di Gandria (Gandria Trail) all the way back to Lugano.
 It’s a 50 minute walk, but you will for sure stop along the way to enjoy the view, flowers and the lake.
 This route is mostly flat and there are benches along the way to sit and relax at.
 The route is ideal to walk just before sunset, so that you arrive back in Lugano after sunset.
 This gives you a glimpse of Lugano in another setting, and to finalise the day after everything you have seen.

-Tips for your visit to Lugano:
+Our tips for your visit to Lugano:

-- Make time to sit along the waters edge, relax and spot the swans
+- Make time to sit along the waters edge, relax and spot the swans and fish

 Save for later: